-How To Do a 1031 Exchange: Important Rules & Definitions To Know for 2017
+How To Do a 1031 Exchange: Important Rules & Definitions Real Estate Investors Should Know for 2018

 A 1031 Exchange, also called a Starker Exchange, is a powerful tax-deferment strategy used by some of the most financially successful investors.
-This is, perhaps, even more true in 2017, where prices in many U.S. cities have surpassed the “bubble levels” of a decade year ago.
-Because of this, many real estate investors think that 2017 is the optimal time to exchange properties in expensive markets for cash-flow properties across the country.
+This is, perhaps, even more true as we head into 2018.
+Why?
+Because in many U.S. cities prices have surpassed the “bubble levels” of a decade year ago.
+Because of this, many real estate investors think that 2018 is the optimal time to exchange properties in expensive markets for cash-flow properties across the country.

-If you’re interested in learning about how to do a 1031 exchange, there’s really no better time than NOW.
-In this comprehensive article you’ll learn the answers to five of the most frequently asked 1031 exchange questions this year.
+If you’re interested in learning about how to do a 1031 exchange with real estate, there’s really no better time than NOW.
+In this comprehensive article you’ll get answers to five of the most frequently asked 1031 exchange questions this year.
 There are also some case studies and investor success stories at the end of the article.
 Enjoy!

 TABLE OF CONTENTS